gruntwork-io/terragrunt/docs/_docs/02_features/engine.md

 ### Parameters

 * `source`: (Required) The source of the plugin.
 Multiple engine approaches are supported, including GitHub repositories, HTTP(S) paths, and local absolute paths.
-* `version`: (Required for GitHub) The version of the plugin to download from GitHub releases.
+* `version`: The version of the engine to download from GitHub releases, if not specified, the latest release is always downloaded.
 * `type`: (Optional) Currently, the only supported type is `rpc`.
-* `meta`: (Optional) A block for setting plugin-specific metadata.
-This can include various configuration settings required by the plugin.
+* `meta`: (Optional) A block for setting engine-specific metadata.
+This can include various configuration settings required by the engine.

 ### Caching